 ApproachThe route starts out from the parking area and follows the Halfmoon Trail, located at the end of the parking lot (not to be confused with the Fall Creek Trail which starts next to the campground).
 Fill out the free wilderness permit at a box near the trailhead.
 Follow this trail through the forest until it grazes treeline at 11,640' Halfmoon Pass, approximately 1 3/4 miles from the trailhead.
 Contour on the trail around the northwest slopes of Notch Mountain as you gain your first views of Holy Cross and Mt Jackson.
 You get a good view of the Angelica Couloir from here, but not the Cross.

 Descend steep switchbacks to 10,670' and East Cross Creek and cross it on a spindly log bridge that in early season can have water running over it.
 There are some camping sites here, but due to user impacts no campfires are allowed.
+All camping must be in designated sites only, refer to the main page for a map of sites.
 Breaking up the climb with a camp here can make your ascent easier, but as this area is overused it may be best to limit your impact and day climb instead.
-Stay on the main trail through here, there are some side trails to campsites and also to Lake Patricia.
+Take care to stay on the main trail through here, there are some side trails to the campsites and also to Lake Patricia that may be confusing.

 Route DescriptionOnce past the camping areas you will climb through a few short rock benches then enter the woods around 11,000' on a well defined but steep trail.
 Continue up the steep trail to treeline at around 11,600'.
 While earlier guide books will tell you the trail ends here, in recent years the CFI extended it.
 The trail remains well defined through the lower tundra covered ridge.
 Just below 12,000' you will get a view of the summit and the upper talus covered ridge.